Sebasgilarranz/College-Portfolio/README.md

   <li>Gain practical experience defending a small company network against internal and external security threats</li>
   <li>Demonstrate skills in accurately identifying, reporting, and responding to computer security incidents</li>
 </ul>
+#### Why Hardening Windows is Important
+This presentation goes over points as to why it is important to harden the windows operating system.

-# Security in Computing
+## Security in Computing
-# Processes of Object Oriented Programming
+## Processes of Object Oriented Programming
-# Systems Software
+## Systems Software